bowman2001/perplexdoc/content/doc/intro/license/index.md

     pre: receipt
 subtitle: false
 title: Licences
 weight: 100
 ---

+_Perplex_ is an open source theme for the open source software [_Hugo_][hugo] and needs to run with a recent version of it.
+No other installation requirements exist, but the theme and the documentation ship with included external software and content.
+Their licencers and the licences of their choosing are listed here.
+{.p-lead} <!--more-->

-Perplex
+## Perplex and its documentation

-## Own work

-Perplex Theme for _Hugo_
+Perplex Theme
-: released by Jörg (George) Makowski under the [Apache 2.0 License][ap2].
+: is released by Jörg (Georg) Makowski under the [Apache 2.0 License][ap2].

 Perplex Documentation
-: All _Markdown_ files are released by Jörg (George) Makowski under the [Creative Commons License (CC BY-SA)][cc4].
+: All _Markdown_ files of the documentation are released by Jörg (Georg) Makowski under the [Creative Commons License (CC BY-SA)][cc4].
 {.dl-loose}

-## Website Generator _Hugo_
+## The necessary website generator _Hugo_

 [Hugo][hugo]
-: has been released by its authors and contributors under the [Apache 2.0 License][ap2].
+: is released by its authors and contributors under the [Apache 2.0 License][ap2].
 {.dl-loose}

 ## Fonts and icon fonts included in _Perplex_

 [IBM Plex fonts](https://www.ibm.com/plex/)
-: have been released by *IBM* to the public under the [Open Font License (OFL)][ofl].
+: have been released by _IBM_ to the public under the [Open Font License (OFL)][ofl].

 [Material Icons](https://fonts.google.com/icons)
-: have released by *Google* to the public under the [Apache 2.0 License][ap2].
+: have been released by _Google_ to the public under the [Apache 2.0 License][ap2].
-{.dl-loose}

-## Logos and Pictures

-All logos
-: are under the copyright of their respective owners.

-All pictures
-: have been retrieved from [Unsplash](https://unsplash.com) and are under the copyright of their respective owners.
-Their names and the ID-codes are embedded in the filename, which is shown as pop-up title for every image.
 {.dl-loose}

 ## Optional software shipped with _Perplex_